 Because of the ability to invest in a number of investment options, Questrade does not pay interest on cash for TFSA accounts.

 There is no annual account fee or any opening or closing fees.
 You can hold both Canadian and US dollars in the account, and all managed accounts with Questrade are insured for up to $10 million.

 EQ bank is a wholly-owned subsidiary of Equitable bank; a federally regulated Schedule I Bank that was founded in Canada in 1970.
 The Bank was established as an online-only bank in hopes of providing a better on-the-go banking experience.
 Unlike traditional banks, they cut out all the intermediary processes of banking and deliver all their services online.
 As a result, EQ Bank is able to provide one of the high-interest rates at 1.50%*, with no fees and no minimum balance requirements.

 While EQ Bank doesn’t offer a regular chequing account, they offer a number of other banking and investment products like:

 - Savings Plus Account

 - Joint Savings Plus Account

-At EQ bank, the TSFA savings account comes with no fees and no minimum balance requirement.
-This makes it ideal for those looking for the most cost-effective TSFA account.
+The TFSA Savings Account comes with no fees or minimum balance requirements.
+This makes it ideal for those looking for the most cost-effective best TFSA account.
 Moreover, you can earn guaranteed interest by opting for a TFSA GIC.
-It also offers high-interest rates and comes with flexible terms that can cater to both short-term and long-term goals.
-The shortest term starts at 3 months while the longest end at 10 years.
+The TFSA GIC also comes with flexible terms that can cater to both short-term and long-term goals.
+The shortest term starts at 3 months while the longest term ends at 10 years.

 Wealthsimple is a Canadian online investment brokerage that focuses on millennials and less experienced investors who are looking for lower management fees on their investments while having easier access to investment assets with lower capital requirements.